uv1000/P2/writeup_P2_Ulrich_voll.md

-Merely daisy-chaining the above steps yields a just about acceptable result on the simplest videos, and totally fails on the challenge videos
+Merely daisy-chaining the above steps yields a just about acceptable result on the simplest video (project_video), and totally fails on the challenge videos.

-In addition I made the following adapations.
+To overcome these shortcomings, I introduced a "memory"-class as suggested.
+I made the following adapations.
 The overall structure of the code is not satisfactory in my eyes, but it does the trick.
 See discussion of shortcomings below.

-- Instantiated two (global?!)
-Objects of self-defined class Line().
-(It is ore a struct than a class really, as there are not methods, presently)
+- I instantiated two (global?!)
+Objects of self-defined class Line().  ( Class Line() is more a struct than a class really, as there are not methods, presently).
+I copied it and it (presently) has far more properties than I (presently) am making use of.

-- provided a second function for computing lane-line coefficients from prior, along the lines of the respective quizz in the classroom.
+-  I provided a second function for computing lane-line coefficients from prior, along the lines of the respective quizz in the classroom.
 There are now two functions  find_lane_pixels_from_scratch(binary_warped) and  find_lane_pixels_using_prev(binary_warped).

-- The latter function uses the (valid! whenever this function ist called) values of the polynomial coefficients stored in the property .best_fit.
+- The latter function reads out and uses the (valid! whenever this function ist called) values of the polynomial coefficients stored in the property .best_fit of the respective "memory"-class.

     left_fit = lLine.best_fit
     right_fit = rLine.best_fit